commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 # commercetools inventory sync

-A utility which provides an API for building CTP inventory update actions and inventory synchronisation.
+A utility which provides an API for building CTP inventory update actions and inventory synchronization.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->